n1ckogle/github-practice/README.md

 # github-practice

-This line is a change in feature-2.
+This line combines main and feature-2 changes.